From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Explicit Visual Control Interfaces

 \paragraph{GeneralFlow~\citep{GeneralFlow_CoRL_2024}.} GeneralFlow uses language-conditioned \emph{3D object-point trajectories} as the explicit interface: given an RGB-D observation and an instruction, it predicts short-horizon 3D trajectories of queried object points, specifying desired object motion rather than robot actions.
 The interface predictor is trained from cross-embodiment human RGB-D video (e.g., HOI4D~\citep{HOI4D_CVPR_2022}) by deriving 3D trajectory supervision from object masks and depth-based back-projection, enabling learning without robot action labels.
 For grounding, GeneralFlow executes with a geometric tracking controller: points near the gripper are tracked online and matched to their predicted targets, and an SVD-based alignment step produces SE(3) end-effector updates~\citep{ICP_1987} in a closed loop, enabling zero-shot execution without robot-domain training.
 A practical failure mode is that segmentation/point-tracking errors or partial occlusion corrupt the correspondence set used by the alignment step, which can yield incorrect SE(3) updates even when the predicted 3D targets are plausible.

-\paragraph{SKIL-H~\citep{SKIL_RSS_2025}.} Where GeneralFlow queries dense object-point motion, SKIL-H compresses the explicit interface to \emph{semantic 3D keypoint trajectories}: it discovers a small set of consistent keypoints on the object, predicts how these keypoints should move under an instruction, and trains a downstream policy to track the resulting 3D targets in closed loop.
-Keypoints are obtained by clustering foundation-model features within segmented object regions and localizing them by descriptor matching at runtime, after which matched pixels are lifted to 3D using depth and camera intrinsics; action-free human video then supervises a short-horizon predictor over these semantic keypoints.
-This yields a more structured and interpretable 3D interface than uniform point flow, but it shifts robustness onto \emph{keypoint identity}: if semantic matching/association fails under viewpoint change, occlusion, or novel object appearance, the sparse target can jump abruptly, and the controller may faithfully track an incorrect 3D trajectory with little redundancy to average out the error.
+\paragraph{SKIL-H~\citep{SKIL_RSS_2025}.} Where GeneralFlow queries dense object-point motion, SKIL-H compresses the explicit interface to \emph{semantic 3D keypoint trajectories}: it discovers a small set of consistent object keypoints, predicts how they should move under an instruction, and trains a downstream policy to track the resulting 3D targets in closed loop.
+The keypoints are obtained by clustering foundation-model features within segmented object regions, localized by descriptor matching at runtime, and lifted to 3D using depth and camera intrinsics; action-free human video then supervises a short-horizon predictor over these semantic keypoints.
+This yields a more structured and interpretable 3D interface than uniform point flow, but it shifts robustness onto \emph{keypoint identity}: if semantic matching fails under viewpoint change, occlusion, or novel object appearance, the sparse target can jump abruptly, and the controller may faithfully track an incorrect 3D trajectory with little redundancy to average out the error.

 Whereas the preceding methods predict where \emph{objects} should move, the next two use \emph{human hand/wrist motion} as the explicit interface and rely on retargeting to bridge the embodiment gap.

 \paragraph{MimicPlay~\citep{MimicPlay_CoRL_2023}.} MimicPlay uses \emph{3D human hand trajectories} as the explicit interface: from calibrated multi-view ``human play'' recordings it reconstructs 3D hand trajectories and treats them as motion targets that downstream robot policies should realize.
 A goal-conditioned planner maps the current observation and a goal image to a compact plan code that is decodable into a distribution over future 3D hand trajectories, making the interface inspectable despite its low-dimensional representation.
 For grounding, the frozen planner conditions a low-level robot policy trained from a small set of teleoperated demonstrations, together with wrist-camera features and proprioception.
 This interface is compact and interpretable through trajectory decoding, but it relies on calibrated capture and accurate 3D hand reconstruction; downstream transfer ultimately depends on how well the human-play trajectory prior matches the robot’s visual observations and interaction dynamics.